TharakaUJ/TharakaUJ.github.io/_posts/31x31_display/2025-05-22-Hacking a 31x31 LED Display to Play Snake 🐍.md

 ## 🎮 Turning a 31×31 LED Matrix Into a Retro Game Console
 During a department music event, our seniors (CSE'22 batch) built a **giant 31×31 LED matrix** with **961 colorful bulbs** to display synchronized light patterns.
-After the event, it was left unused—so I decided to turn it into a playable **Snake** game.
+After the event, it was left unused, so I decided to turn it into a playable **Snake** game.

 ---